frcdesign/FRCDesign.org/docs/learning-course/stage1/1D/layout-sketch.md

   </div>
 </div>

 As previously explained, this method of top-down modeling is extremely powerful as it enables you to capture the most important dimensions all in one place.
-However, you should be careful to not over-detail master sketches.
-You will be practicing master sketches all throughout Stage 2, and use them in Stage 3 alongside multi-document practices to design a whole robot.
+However, you should be careful to not over-detail layout sketches.
+You will be practicing layout sketches all throughout Stage 2, and use them in Stage 3 alongside multi-document practices to design a whole robot.

 <br>